 Change initiatives are all about manipulating the status quo to reach a higher state.
 But changing the status quo is a hard task especially because it impacts the middle and lower level employees’ daily routine.
-They are the ones who need to put in extra efforts to adapt to the new processes.
+They are the ones who need to put in extra effort to adapt to the new processes.

-So, it’s imperative that the top level management answers this question and provides a roadmap as to what is wrong with the status quo, why it needs to change, what the change actually entails and how it will bring immediate benefits to the target audience.
+So, it’s imperative that the top-level management answers this question and provides a roadmap as to what is wrong with the status quo, why it needs to change, what the change actually entails, and how it will bring immediate benefits to the target audience.

 Of course, the primary driver of this answer would be why the change part.
-It would wrong to assume everyone knows the reasons because information is generally not available uniformly.
+It would wrong to assume everyone knows the reasons because the information is generally not available uniformly.